auxiliaire/game-api/README.md

 How to use it?
 --------------

-Run `app/console server:run` to start Symfony's built in webserver.
+1. Run `app/console server:run` to start Symfony's built in webserver.
 It will listen on localhost at port 8000 by default.
 Try the online documentation at (http://localhost:8000/doc) to check.
+2. Run two interactive CLI clients (with auto feature).
+See there: (https://github.com/auxiliaire/game-client).

 More info on Api Platform at (https://api-platform.com).